Prediction: Top 3 Evolutionary Trends For Next-Gen Cyber Attacks

-As attack paths becomes progressively specific, we also expect ransomware attacks to be far more researched and individually targeted in the near future.
+As attack paths become progressively specific, we also expect ransomware attacks to be far more researched and individually targeted in the near future.
 This could give them a greater ability to penetrate reactive defenses and perform network-wide attacks.

 This means that network administrators, CISOs and CIOs will increasingly become targets.
 Not even they should customarily give their own accounts full network access.

-We’d like to take this opportunity to strongly urge you to separate levels of access even more accurately, and use different logins to manage your network’s security and perform other related tasks.
+We’d like to take this opportunity to strongly urge you to separate levels of access even more accurately and use different logins to manage your network’s security and perform other related tasks.
 Ransomware only needs one administrator’s credentials to spread across your entire network.